derriqo/Triangle-Tracker-WK2IP-/README.md

 #   TRIANGLE TRACKER

 #  Project Description
-Knowing the type of a triangle one is sometimes is difficult isn't ?This Triangle Tracker Application is the app that solves this problem.
+Knowing the type of a triangle one is sometimes is difficult isn't ?This Triangle Tracker Application uses the length values entered by the user to identify whether the triangle is Isosceles,Scalene or Obtuse.

 ### Author Information